Kalpanabharath/PinCode/README.md

 ## Features

+- **Responsive Design**: The webpage is designed to be responsive and works well on different screen sizes.
 - **Event Listeners**: Added event listeners to handle form submission and input events.
 - **Error Handling**: Implemented error handling for invalid pincode entries and network errors.
 - **User-Friendly Interface**: Designed a clean and intuitive interface using CSS.